-As part of this policy the company, in 1920 established sporting facilities that included football pitches, tennis courts, children's play areas, two bowling greens and a social club, all on the same site in Normanby, known to all as Smith's Dock Park.
+Smith's Dock Bowling Club came into being when, in 1920, Smith's Dock Shipbuilders benevolently established sporting facilities that included football pitches, tennis courts, children's play areas, two bowling greens and a social club on the site in Normanby known to all as Smith's Dock Park.

-The company owned and fully maintained these facilities until 1986, when with the demise of shipbuilding in the area, the company closed and sold off all its assets, including the recreational facilities, to local firms.
+Smiths Dock Shipbuilders owned and fully maintained these facilities until 1986 when, with the demise of shipbuilding in the area, the company closed and sold off all its assets, including the recreational facilities, to local firms.

-The bowling green and its pavilions however were excluded from this sale and instead were leased to Trustees for the benefit of the local community on a 999 year lease for a peppercorn rent.
+The bowling green and its pavilions were however excluded from this sale, and instead were leased to Trustees, for the benefit of the local community, on a 999 year lease at a peppercorn rent.

-Smiths Dock Bowling Club, since then, has been self funding, with all maintenance and improvements being the responsibility of the club members.
+Since then Smiths Dock Bowling Club has been self funding, with all maintenance and improvements being the responsibility of the club members.

 In 2013-14 the original 1920's wooden pavilion was found to have substantial issues with the external structure.

-With a lot of support from local business and considerable effort by the members the building was refurbished and reroofed, with the frontage sympathetically restored to preserve its historical heritage.
+With a lot of support from local business and considerable effort by the members the building was refurbished and reroofed, the frontage being sympathetically restored to preserve its historical heritage.

 Externally, works on the grounds, including improvements to the greens, new fencing, a newly built barbeque area were also undertaken and further work is still ongoing.